HenrikBach1/ansible-scripts/README.md

 ## Yocto Development Environment

-The `run-yocto-container.sh` script allows you to create and manage a Yocto Project Docker container with all the necessary tools and configuration for embedded Linux development.
+The `run-yocto-container.sh` script allows you to create and manage a Yocto Project Docker container with all the necessary tools for embedded Linux development.

 ### Yocto-Specific Features:

-- **Pre-configured Environment**: Container comes with all necessary Yocto build dependencies
+- **Build Environment**: Container provides all necessary tools to build Yocto Project
-- **Helper Functions**: Convenient functions for common Yocto operations
-- **LTS Release Support**: Uses Scarthgap (5.0, LTS until 2029) by default, with Kirkstone (4.0, LTS until 2026) also supported
+- **CROPS/poky Base**: Uses the CROPS/poky container which provides a consistent build environment
+- **Ubuntu 22.04 Base**: Based on Ubuntu 22.04 for long-term stability

+### About CROPS/poky Container

+The CROPS (Cross Platform Open Source) poky container is a **build environment** that contains the necessary tools to build Yocto Project, but does **not** include the actual Poky source code.
+When you run the container, you will need to:

+1. Clone the Poky repository for your desired Yocto release (e.g., Scarthgap or Kirkstone)
+2. Initialize the build environment
+3. Build your Yocto images

+The container tags are based on the host Linux distribution (e.g., `ubuntu-22.04`, `fedora-40`).

 ### Yocto Basic Usage: